I love spending time in the great outdoors – and if you’re reading this, I bet you do too.

 The park encompasses much of Mount Desert Island, as well as some parts of the nearby mainland.

-Acadia National Park has beaches, rocky coastlines, tons of hiking trails, and epic views from atop Cadillac Mountain.
+Acadia National Park has beaches, rocky coastlines, miles of hiking trails, and epic views from atop Cadillac Mountain.
 It is also a highly popular park for biking.

 For a complete guide on what to do, check out my post on things to do in Acadia National Park.